-In order to get to the dog park you will need to follow the road which winds through the park.
+In order to get to the dog park you will need to follow the park road which winds through the park.
 You will pass a playground, several sports fields and the pool.
-Many areas give the impression of driving through a parking lot, but keep heading toward the back side and you will find the dog park.
+Many areas give the impression of driving through a parking lot, but continue toward the back side to find the dog park.

 The entire park is open from 5am – 11pm.
 I did not see any gates on the way through the park.
-There are not many parking spaces, but if it gets crowded there are more spaces to be found outside the traffic circle.
+There are not many parking spaces, but if it gets crowded there are more spaces outside the traffic circle.
 If you drive back as far as you can you will see a pavilion, the dog park and the trailhead.

 The thing that stood out the most was the mud.
-The majority of the dog park was quite muddy and in need of a good resurfacing.
-The second thing of note was the amount of obstacles in the park.
+Most of the dog park is quite muddy and in need of a good resurfacing.
+The second most noticeable aspect is the amount of obstacles in the park.
 There are at least eight different obstacles in the large dog area.
-I couldn’t help thinking that this would be a great park to do some dog agility training, if it weren’t so muddy.
-However, the small dog park had only one obstacle.
+This is a great park to do some dog agility training, if you can avoid the mud.

+The small dog park has only one obstacle.
 Sorry little guys.
 They’re probably more interested in running around anyway.
-Each area also had a dog friendly water fountain and plenty of shade.
-As we walked to the back I noticed several piles near the only area that had some grass.
-Just because it’s not yet a popular dog park doesn’t mean your dogs droppings should be left where they lie.
-Take some more responsibility for your furry family members and clean up.
+Each area has a dog friendly water fountain and plenty of shade.
+There were several piles near the only grassy area.
+Just because it’s not a popular dog park doesn’t mean your dogs droppings should be left where they lie.
+Take more responsibility for your furry family members and discard the poop.

 The dog park has a very sufficient amount of shade and drinking water to help keep your furry one cool.
 Seating is very limited within the dog park.
 However, there were tables and seats at the lighted pavilion next to the park.
 Camp Gladiator was setting up for something when we left.
-I wonder if they have dog based workout groups?
+I wonder if they have dog-based workout groups?
 That would be exciting!
 Be sure to visit Lady Bird Johnson’s nearest neighbor, McAllister Park which also has a very nice dog park of its own.